 When my usually active elderly dad spent some time in the hospital, he was weak and unsteady when he came home.
 I worried that he would fall, which could result in broken bones or worse.
-So I got him a cane – but not just any old standard cane.
-Instead, I got him a quad cane because this type of cane is less wobbly than a regular one.
+So I got him a walking cane – but not just any old regular cane.
+Instead, I got him a quad cane which is a broad-based cane that provides better support.

 Who should use a quad cane?
 Quad canes should be used by anyone needing more balance stability than a standard cane provides.
-The elderly and those affected by stroke, hemiplegia, partial paralysis, or vertigo should use a quad cane.
-Also, people recovering from hip or knee replacement surgery often benefit from a quad cane.
+The elderly and those who have issues with mobility can benefit from a quad cane.
+Also, people recovering from hip or knee replacement surgery often benefit from a 4-prong walking cane.

-A quad cane is similar to a standard cane except it has a metal, 4-legged base.
+A quad cane is similar to a standard cane except it has a metal base with 4 cane tips.
 This kind of base means you have more points touching the floor than you do with a traditional, single-point cane.

-If you are weakened from illness or injury like my dad was, you may have changes in your balance when you walk.
-Because of their widened base, quad canes provide more support than a traditional cane.
+If you are weakened from a medical condition or injury like my dad was, you may have changes in your balance when you walk.
+Because of their widened base, quad canes provide more support than traditional canes.

-In general, the height of a quad cane can be adjusted to fit the user’s requirements.
-These canes are usually made of aluminum, which makes them light weight.
+In general, the height of a quad cane can be adjusted to fit the correct size of the person using it.
+These canes are usually made of aluminum, which makes them lightweight.

 An additional advantage of quad canes is that the cane stands up next to you when you aren’t using it.
 This reduces the need to prop up the cane to keep it from falling.
 It also keeps an unsteady person from having to reach down or squat to retrieve one that slipped to the floor.